MLM Solutions

 As the network grows, each level contributes to the overall volume, and Jim earns commissions from both his sales and his team's sales.
 On the other hand, your business gains a broader market penetration without you going through the recruiting process.

-Direct Selling is a distribution model where independent representatives, called distributors, sell your products directly to the consumer in different ways.
+Direct Selling is a distribution model where independent representatives, called distributors, sell your products directly to the consumer in different ways with the help of Advanced Direct Selling Software.

 Direct Selling actually includes several approaches under its umbrella: